RACV Logo

 Day 17: Paros

 The day is yours to uncover more of Paros’ charms.
-There’s certainly no shortage of things to see and do on the island.
+There’s no shortage of things to see and do on the island.
 You might like to take a guided morning hike along the coast – starting off at a fishing village and weaving through some of the island’s best beaches.
 In the afternoon, you’ll have the option to visit the nearby island of Antiparos – a favourite secret holiday spot for royals and celebrities.
 Or maybe you’d like to spend the day relaxing on one of Paros’ many beaches, cooling off with dips in Aegean Sea.
 Speak to your leader for more information about the activities on offer today and for tips on how to make the most of this island.

 Day 18: Naxos

 Say goodbye to Paros this morning and catch a short ferry to Naxos.
 The largest of the Cyclades islands, Naxos has something for everyone – from beaches to an Old Town and hundreds of years of Venetian history.
 Take some time to settle in, then regroup in the late afternoon to learn about the town.
-Visit the Portara with a local guide – the giant marble doorway is the only remaining part of an unfinished temple of Apollo from 530 BC.
+Visit the Portara with a local guide – this giant marble doorway is the only remaining part of an unfinished temple of Apollo from 530 BC.
 Naxos is unique in the fact that it is the Cyclades’ only self-sufficient island, meaning all produce is grown and available on the island without imports.
-Because of this, the cuisine is hyperlocal and differs to the rest of the country.
-Try it for yourself this evening during a group dinner, where you will learn all about the regional specialties.
+Because of this, the cuisine is hyperlocal and differs from the rest of the country.
+Try it for yourself this evening during a group dinner, where you’ll learn all about the regional specialties.

 Day 19: Naxos